-I am Matthew Wells, a recent SSHRC-funded postdoctoral fellow at Ryerson University, and current course instructor at the University of Toronto, Faculty of Information, as well as at Toronto Metropolitan University (formerly Ryerson), Master of Digital Media program.
+I am Matthew Wells, a recent-ish SSHRC-funded postdoctoral fellow at Ryerson University, and current course instructor at the University of Toronto, Faculty of Information, as well as at Toronto Metropolitan University (formerly Ryerson), Master of Digital Media program.
 I successfully defended my PhD dissertation in March 2017 (Faculty of Information, University of Toronto) and am looking forward to continuing my academic career.

 My research interests lie in the realm of digital games, and in particular games as expressive media in both social and cultural contexts.
 I intend for my work to show that games often provide more honest reflections of the functionality of computers and related technologies as compared to other digital media.
 The history of digital games is also linked inextricably with the history of time-sharing networks that would give rise to the Internet, as well as “interactive programming systems” that afforded users significant control over digital development environments.

 My academic background is varied.
 In 2000 I earned a B.Sc. in Computer Science from McGill University, which capped a lifelong hobbyist interest in computer programming.
 In 2005 I decided to try something new and pursued a degree in the field of history, something I had grown interested in after my years at McGill.
 I earned a B.A. in History from Carleton University in 2008, and an M.A. in Medieval Studies from the University of Toronto in 2009.